brunoerg/brunoerg.github.io/_posts/2024-08-12-rust-miniscript-vuln.md

 ## `rust-miniscript` vulnerability disclosure (DoS/Stack Overflow)

-On 2nd July, we ([hax0kartik](https://github.com/hax0kartik) and I) reported a stack overflow issue on rust-miniscript to Andrew Poelstra.
+On 2nd July, we (Kartik Agarwala [hax0kartik](https://github.com/hax0kartik) and I) reported a stack overflow issue on rust-miniscript to Andrew Poelstra.
 We discovered that rust-miniscript could stack overflow when parsing a miniscript from a string due to a recursion.
 From our conversations, the reason was that the constant `MAX_RECURSION_DEPTH` was not being applied to prefix combinators like `n:`.
 It means the parser would take these "large" miniscripts and (iteratively) construct a tree with a very high depth.
 Then, this will stack overflow when doing any recursive operation.
 All the miniscript websites that help visualize/parse miniscript using `rust-miniscript` could crash with this input.

 Affects: `rust-miniscript` 9, 10, 11 and 12.